OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 Do I need an OV-chipkaart in Amsterdam?

-No. As of 2026, OVpay (tap-to-pay with a contactless bank card or phone) works on all Amsterdam public transport.
-The OV-chipkaart is still valid but optional for tourists.
+No. As of 2026, OVpay (tapping a contactless bank card or phone) works on all Amsterdam public transport and on trains nationwide.
+The OV-chipkaart is still valid but optional, and for a short visit it is usually unnecessary.
+Keep it in mind only for long stays or cash top-ups.

 How much does the OV-chipkaart cost?